pschaus/book_lepl1402/source/part5.rst

 * Obviously, the level of parallelism is limited by the number of CPU cores that are available.
 If using a CPU with 4 cores, you cannot expect a speed up of more than 4.

-* Even if threads are lightweight, there is still an overhead associated with the creation of a thread.
+* Even if threads are lightweight, there is still an overhead associated with the creation and management of a thread.
 On a modern computer, creating a simple thread (without any extra object) takes around 0.05-0.1 ms. That is approximately the time to calculate the sum from 1 to 100,000.

 We can conclude that threads only improve the speed of a program if the tasks for the threads are longer than the overhead to create and manage them.
 This motivates the introduction of **thread pools**.
 A thread pool is a group of threads that are ready to work:

 .. image:: _static/images/part5/thread-pool.svg
   :width: 80%
   :align: center
   :alt: Thread pool

 In this drawing, we have a thread pool that is made of 2 threads.
 Those threads are continuously monitoring a queue of pending tasks.
 As soon as some task is enqueued and as soon as some thread becomes available, the available thread takes care of this task.
-Once the task is over, the thread informs the caller that the result is available, then it goes back to listening to the queue, waiting for a new task to be processed.
+Once the task is over, the thread informs the caller that the result of the task is available, then it goes back to listening to the queue, waiting for a new task to be processed.

 Thread pools are an efficient way to avoid the overhead associated with the initialization and finalization of threads.
-It also allows to write user code that is uncoupled from the number of CPU cores.
+It also allows to write user code that is uncoupled from the number of threads or from the number of CPU cores.

 Thread pools in Java